Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 - The API now retrieves the correct relationship type.
 Previously, the API retrieves the relationship type as "Owner" for all the records irrespective of the actual relationship type

+- We improved the API configuration to retrieve the response message within 30 seconds.
+Previously, there was a latency in response while using internet banking

 <span style="font-size: 22px; ">Add Party</span> *API Explorer > Accountholder > Party Service*